Rank-Based Statistics

 - Perform the test on the ranks, not the values.

-This transformation makes the test robust to outliers.
-A value of 1,000,000 is just “Rank N”, same as if it were 100 (provided it’s still the largest).
+Why does this work?
+This transformation acts as an equalizer, making the test completely robust to outliers.
+A value of 1,000,000 is just “Rank N”, exactly the same as if it were 100, provided it’s still the largest in the dataset.

 2. Interactive: The Rank-Sum Racer